 The Neon Guild listserv is another avenue to reach local tech folks.
 To get on this famous list, however, you have to attend at least one of their monthly meetings (except summer).
 Their webpage has all the details.

 Have a free evening?
 You can probably spend it at a tech-related soiree or meetup.
-We’ve got plenty of tech-themed meetups: to name just a few, you might check out PyCHO (all Python, all the time), beCraft (in-depth presentations on advanced tech topics), or Tinkersmiths (where tactile meets tech).
+We’ve got plenty of tech-themed meetups: to name just a few, you might check out PyCHO (all Python, all the time), beCraft (in-depth presentations on advanced tech topics), the Salesforce Users Group or Tinkersmiths (where tactile meets tech).
 Speaking of making things, women are welcome to join the TechGirls Maker Club.

 If you are in the mood for some schmooze, consider CBIC’s TechOnTap nights (second Tuesdays) or Charlottesville Technologists (first Wednesdays).
 Like to chat while you code?
 Girl Develop It, in addition to holding classes on various aspects of programming, hosts Code and Coffee sessions at least once a month.